 Family Health Centers

 As part of its Strategic Plan, The San Diego Foundation is committed to building resilient communities by improving mental and behavioral health in our region.
 That’s why we support Family Health Centers’ focus on the healthy development of young children with multiple ACEs by being there for parents.
-Family Health Centers provide the support groups, resources and information to strengthen family bonds and resilience.
-With help from the Early Childhood Initiative Resilience Grant, San Diego’s Family Health Centers has continued its work to provide affordable, high-quality health care and supportive services to all by institutionalizing ACEs screenings for under-resourced and medically underserved families in the region.
+Family Health Centers of San Diego provides the support groups, resources and information to strengthen family bonds and resilience.
+With help from the Early Childhood Initiative Resilience Grant at The San Diego Foundation, Family Health Centers has continued its work to provide affordable, high-quality health care and supportive services to all by institutionalizing ACEs screenings for under-resourced and medically underserved families in the region.

 The COVID-19 Effect

 The COVID-19 pandemic has added more adversity, trauma and family strife for many in San Diego who had already experienced their share of ACEs.
-Now, more than ever, mental and behavior health resources are integral to assisting and helping those further impacted by the pandemic.
+Now, more than ever, mental and behavior health resources are integral to assist and help those further impacted by the pandemic.